yamcs/yamcs-studio/README.md

 That's it!
 YAMCS Studio is installed in `/opt/yamcs-studio`.

-**NOTE**: If, for some reason you messing with dependencies and maven starts failing, build with the following command:
+**NOTE**: If, for some reason you are messing with dependencies and maven starts failing, build with the following command:

 ```
 mvn   dependency:purge-local-repository  package -DskipTests -DreResolve=false